Eeeva1227/Tech-Learnings/SSH.md

 In addition to strong encryption, SSH is used by network administrators to manage systems and applications remotely, enabling them to log in to another computer over a network, execute commands and move files from one computer to another.

-SSH can also be used to create secure tunnels for other application protocols,
+SSH can also be used to create secure tunnels for other application protocols.

 ## How does SSH work?